-Attorneys and Legal Services Conflicts as grounds for disqualification clients with adverse interests, and where the subjects of the two representations are substantially related, the need to protect the first client's confidential information requires that the attorney be disqualified from the second representation, even absent proof that the attorney possesses actual confidential information, where the subject of the prior representation was such that it was likely the attorney acquired confidential information that was relevant and material to the present Ann.Cal.Bus. & representation.
+Attorneys and Legal Services Proof of Grounds for Disqualification; Evidence clients with adverse interests, and where the subjects of the two representations are substantially related, the need to protect the first client's confidential information requires that the attorney be disqualified from the second representation, even absent proof that the attorney possesses actual confidential information, where the subject of the prior representation was such that it was likely the attorney acquired confidential information that was relevant and material to the present Ann.Cal.Bus. & representation.
 West's Prof.Code § 6068(e); Prof.Conduct Rule 3-310(C, E).